jakemorgangit/mysql_cmdshell/README.md

 **mysql_cmdshell Project**

 1) Clone repo
-2) Modify allow.list to include any additional shell commands not already listed (use with extreme caution!)
+2) Modify `allow.list` to include any additional shell commands not already listed (use with extreme caution!)
-3) Run deploy.sh
+3) Run `sudo deploy.sh`
 4) Launch a connection to MySQL / MariaDB and run the following commands:

    `DROP FUNCTION IF EXISTS mysql_cmdshell;`